automated-bots/Crypto-Bot/README.md

 Use the [DockerHub Docker image](https://hub.docker.com/repository/docker/danger89/index-bot) (see also: [Dockerfile](Dockerfile)).

-1. Copy/rename the [config template file](configTemplate.yml) to `config.yml`, can be stored anywhere you like on your machine:
+1. Copy/rename the [config template file](configTemplate.yml) to `config.yml`, can be stored anywhere on your machine:

 ```sh
 cp configTemplate.yml config.yml
 ```

-2. Now change the `config.yml` to your needs.
+2. Now change the `config.yml` to your needs (see "Most important Settings" section below).
 3. Start Docker container by providing the `config.yml` from outside the Docker container (by default using current working directory, `pwd`, on your host machine):

 ```sh